-Guidelines for unpaved parking areas found in the University of Tennessee's Institute of Agriculture's UT Extension CPA Info #222: "Estimating the Number of Parking Spaces per Acre" reveals:
+The University of Tennessee's Institute of Agriculture's UT Extension CPA Info #222: "Estimating the Number of Parking Spaces per Acre" estimates the following regarding parking spaces per acre:

-- The typical parking space is 180 square feet (10'x18') - A one acre (43,560 sf) rectangular parcel utilizing six (6) rows of parking with 180 sq. ft. spaces and 24-foot (two-way) drive lanes will produce approximately 150 parking spaces. - A one acre parcel with obstacles (trees, etc.) or imperfections will yield approximately 90 parking spaces.
+The typical parking space is 180 square feet (10'x18')

+- A one acre (43,560 sf) rectangular parcel utilizing six (6) rows of parking with 180 sq. ft. spaces and 24-foot (two-way) drive lanes will produce approximately 150 parking spaces. - A one acre parcel with obstacles (trees, etc.) or imperfections will yield approximately 90 parking spaces.